When people think about project metadata, they usually think about files like package.json, Cargo.toml, or go.mod.

 - Don't make big decisions without me.

-These particular kinds of rules are like package.json’s event hooks, like “preinstall” and “postinstall”.
-They are not meant to be exhaustive, but to cover the most common cases where you find yourself repeating the same instruction over and over again.
-Don’t let your agents do things that make you feel uncomfortable or waste your time.
+These kinds of rules are like package.json event hooks, such as “preinstall” and “postinstall.”
+They are not meant to be exhaustive, but to cover the most common cases where you find yourself repeating the same instruction over and over.
+Do not let your agents do things that make you uncomfortable or waste your time.

-The easiest one to add is a “Commit strategy.”
-Don’t write commits for yourself any more.
-Teach your agents to write clean, professional commits that you can look back on and understand what happened.
+The easiest thing to add is a “commit strategy.”
+Do not write commits for yourself anymore.
+Teach your agents to write clean, professional commits that you can look back on and understand.

 ## Commit Process